fmyhre77/Engineering2/README.md

 ### What I Learned
 * How to better use loops and variables
 * Refresher on Arduino
+* The lower the number you add the better the dim will look
+* A combo of adding a low number to brightness and a short delay makes a nice dimming effect
 ### ![Wiring](Media/Fritzing/Led_Blink_Revisited.png)
 ### [Code](IntermediateArduino/Led_Blink_Revisited)
 ## Hello LCD